Introducing web-agent, an open framework for building web agents. Fork it, swap models, and add Skills. Start building →

 placeholderBex Tuychiev

-• OpenClaw skills are SKILL.md files with YAML frontmatter and markdown instructions.
-Install them from ClawHub (13,700+ available) or build your own.
+• What they are: OpenClaw skills are SKILL.md files with YAML frontmatter and markdown instructions.
+Install from ClawHub (13,700+ available), skills.sh (Vercel-curated), or build your own.

-• This list covers 16 across web scraping, productivity, development, communication, and more.
-Firecrawl CLI, Gog, and self-improving-agent lead the download counts.
+• Top picks: This list covers 19 across web scraping, productivity, agent optimization, and more.
+Capability Evolver (35K+ installs), Firecrawl CLI, Gog, and self-improving-agent lead the download counts.

-• The article walks through building a custom invoice generator skill and publishing it to the registry.
+• Build your own: The walkthrough covers building a custom invoice generator skill from scratch and publishing it to the registry.

 OpenClaw skills turn a general-purpose AI agent into a specialized one.
 The ClawHub registry now lists thousands of skills across categories like web scraping, DevOps, productivity, and image generation, with new ones published daily.